4teamwork/ftw.tabbedview/README.rst

 Quickupload plugin implementation
 ---------------------------------

+The quickupload plugin integrates the `collective.quickupload`_ packages in to the tabbedview.

 - Add ``ftw.tabbedview`` to your buildout (or as dependency to a custom egg), using the ``quickupload`` extras require: